-Types of Louisiana Birth Records
+Types of LA Birth Records

-Louisiana offers two types of birth records that you can choose between.
+The State offers two types of birth records that you can choose between.

 - Standard Certified Copy - this copy is $15 and is legal to use to verify your identity when applying for school, the military or getting a passport or driver’s license.

 - Birth Certificate & Card - this package includes the standard certified birth certificate along with a wallet-sized card you can carry around with you to prove your identity when needed.

 You can also be supplied with Apostille copies of your birth record if needed.

 The State has a population of 4.68 million people.
 Located in the Deep South, it is best known for its highly cultural city of New Orleans.
 It ranks 27th overall in the country regarding population with an annual growth rate of 0.75%.